EASY graham cracker gingerbread houses for Christmas are a simple, fun Christmas food craft for kids.

 variety of candies

-*For the icing, use either your own royal icing in a decorating bag or just use the store-bought decorating icing.
+*For the icing, use either your own royal icing tinted white with food coloring and placed in a decorating bag or just use the store-bought decorating icing.
 For candies, use sprinkles, gum drops, red hots, candy canes, whatever you like.

 Place a graham cracker on a cutting board and cut the top to resemble a roof.
 (Or, snap the cracker in two first for smaller houses.)
 Don’t saw the knife, just press down with a rocking motion.

 You’ll also need some graham crackers cut in half for the base.

 Pipe white icing along the roof line for “snow.”
 Add white sprinkles, if desired.

 Use dabs of icing to adhere candies to decorate the houses.
 Let dry several hours or overnight.

 step three: prop up your houses.

 Snap a graham cracker in half.
 One half will be the base.